 - Physical assaults

 At the heart of all of these is negligence.
-After a TBI has occurred, Arnold & Itkin LLP is here to investigate the cause, determine the at-fault party, and fight for the compensation clients need.
+After a TBI has occurred, Arnold & Itkin is here to investigate the cause, determine the at-fault party, and fight for the compensation clients need.

 What Are the Symptoms of Brain Injuries?